How to Write an IEP When the Student Has Made No Progress

 Consider requesting a reevaluation when:

 A reevaluation does not invalidate the existing IEP.
 It provides better data for designing the next one.
-Frame it to parents as exactly that: "We want to make sure we have the most accurate picture of [student's] profile so that next year's plan is as precise as possible."
+Frame it to parents as exactly that: "We want to make sure we have the most accurate picture of [learner's] profile so that next year's plan is as precise as possible."

 The best protection against the Sunday-night crisis of next year is building a structure into this year's IEP that makes a year-long plateau impossible to miss.
 The following practices are all evidence-based and implementable within most school contexts.